secretstartups/handbook/content/handbook/marketing/brand-and-product-marketing/content/digital-production/digital-production-equipment-list/setup/desk.md

 ## Setting Up to Record Video at your Desk

-The instructions will reference specific gear, but you might decide to substitue or add different items based on your needs.
+The instructions will reference specific gear, but you might decide to substitute or add different items based on your needs.
 This should be read as a framework and not a rulebook.

 ## Equipment Checklist